I don’t live in Australia and I am not an Australian citizen. Can I still enter the Calibre Essay Prize?

 I’m interested in the Calibre Essay Prize but don’t know much about it.
 How can I familiarise myself with the competition?

-This is the fifteenth time that ABR has presented this prize.
+This is the sixteenth time that ABR has presented this prize.
 Click here for more information about past winners.
-Subscribers can read all past winning stories, available to read in our online archive or to purchase in hard-copy from our online store.
+Subscribers can access all past winning stories, available to read in our online archive or to purchase in hard-copy from our online store.
 To learn more about becoming a subscriber, click here.

 How can I find out more about ABR?

-ABR is a cultural magazine that appears in print and online ten times a year.
+ABR is a cultural magazine that appears in print and online eleven times a year.
 You can subscribe to the magazine by clicking here, or you can purchase single issues here.
 Digital subscriptions start from as little as $10 per month.

 Entries opened 23 October 2023 and will close at 11:59pm (AEST) on 22 January 2024.